lucasnorruva/ENTv4/src/docs/platform-architecture.md

 - **Functionality**: When enabled, the platform will capture data according to the PCDS standard, including material reuse, recycled content, and disassembly information.
 - **Interoperability**: The platform will be able to export a product's circularity data as a standardized PCDS file or API payload, ensuring interoperability with other systems.
 - **Toggle**: The `Circularity_DataSheet_Module` flag will enable PCDS features.

-#### ESPR Module
-The Ecodesign for Sustainable Products Regulation (ESPR) is the foundational EU regulation mandating DPPs.
-- **Core Alignment**: The entire platform is built around ESPR principles, providing a digital identity card for products.
-- **Functionality**: The ESPR module ensures full compliance by enforcing data requirements from delegated acts, providing authenticity verification for customs, and managing product markings.
-- **Future-Proof**: As product-specific rules are released, the compliance engine will be updated modularly.